-- 7.1 The statutory requirement set out in the Localism Act 2011 (Sections 38-43) are summarised in the report and the pay policy statement at Appendix 1.
-The pay policy statement complies with the statutory requirements. - 7.2 These implications have been verified or completed as appropriate by LeVerne Parker Chief Solicitor
+7.1 The statutory requirements set out in the Localism Act 2011 (Sections 38-43) are summarised in the report and the pay policy statement at Appendix 1.
+The pay policy statement complies with the statutory requirements.

 8. FINANCIAL AND RESOURCES IMPLICATIONS